 Europe faces a pivotal moment.
-Its fragmented and complex regulatory framework struggles to keep pace with accelerating global challenges and an increasingly uncertain geopolitical environment.
+Against a backdrop of intensifying geopolitical headwinds, its fragmented regulatory framework struggles to keep pace with accelerating challenges.
 Recognising this urgency, the European Commission has set an ambitious agenda to deliver the green and digital transitions while securing strategic autonomy.
-This mandate prioritises enhancing European competitiveness across critical sectors, including technology and defence.
+This mandate prioritises enhancing competitiveness and boosting productivity across critical sectors, underpinning a renewed industrial strategy where security and resilience form the essential backbone.
 Crucially, financing these priorities requires the EU to confront the persistent investment gap that has constrained its potential for decades.

-The critical question is no longer if Europe should act, but how it can effectively mobilise private savings into the real economy.
-The Savings and Investment Union (SIU) has emerged as the cornerstone of Europe’s ambition, aiming to cultivate a regulatory environment conducive to growth and innovation.
+The critical question is no longer if Europe should act, but how it can effectively mobilise increased capital, such as private savings, into the real economy.
+The Savings and Investment Union (SIU) has emerged as the cornerstone of Europe’s ambition, aiming to cultivate a regulatory environment conducive to growth.
 Regulatory simplification—cutting red tape to enable European businesses to scale up—is central to this objective.
-As market fragmentation and geopolitical uncertainty intensify, the EU faces a stark choice: forge a consensus to address its structural weaknesses and seize strategic opportunities, or risk diminishing its significance on the global stage.
+The EU faces a stark choice: forge a consensus to address structural weaknesses and seize strategic opportunities, or risk diminishing its significance on the global stage.

 Maria Luís Albuquerque